-Whether you’re missing a single tooth or a full row of teeth, the Parkway Vista Dental team wants to talk to you about replacing your missing teeth with dental implant supported prosthetics.
+Whether you’re missing a single tooth or a full row of teeth, the Parkway Vista Dental team wants to talk to you about replacing your missing teeth with dental implant supported dentures in Plano, TX.
 This tooth replacement option restores the roots of the tooth and the visible part of your smile for a closer-to-natural end result.
 For patients with dentures, that added stability may mean the difference between struggling with a limited diet and shifting smile and getting to speak and smile with confidence in every situation.
-If you’re interested in learning more about implant dentures or any of our other restorative options, call to schedule your tooth replacement consultation in our Plano dentistry practice today.
+If you’re interested in learning more about implant dentures or any of our other restorative options, call to schedule your tooth replacement consultation in our Plano dental office today.

 Traditional Removable Dentures